-$^{^{10}}$ Retail sectors with substantial leakage that generally prefer large strip mall or shopping mall centers were excluded; these include: Auto Parts, Accessories & Tire Stores and Department Stores.
+&lt;sup>11 Retail sectors with substantial leakage that generally prefer large strip mall or shopping mall centers were excluded; these include: Auto Parts, Accessories & Tire Stores and Department Stores.

 Given North Castle's high household disposable income and demographic composition, a consumer preferences analysis by Esri estimated that residents have a very strong demand for the consumption of luxury goods and services.
 While demand for eating out is above average compared with U.S. households, eating at home is generally preferred.
 These preferences are largely confirmed by the immediate popularity of the DeCicco & Sons market at Armonk Square.
-As demand has been noted for restaurants and grocery stores in the Eastern District, planning efforts should focus on attracting similar food businesses such as neighborhood grocers, restaurants and food delivery services.
+As demand has been noted in the table below for restaurants and grocery stores in the Eastern

+District - a preference also stated by residents at the Banksville public workshop - planning efforts should focus on attracting similar food businesses such as neighborhood grocers, restaurants and food delivery services.
 With limited foot traffic in this area, a small mixed-use site accessible by car along Bedford-Banksville Road with a food store, retailer and other convenience shopping may be desired.